Lawrytime/SARS-CoV-2_ML/README.md

 •	Inconsistencies can be seen in both the province state and county features, which means that certain values are missing.

-Through visualization it was deduced that :
-•	China and India are the most populated countries
-•	United state was the moost affected country

 ## **Number of Cases and Fatalities**

 ### **Confirmed Case Distribution by Country**